-- 166. Ammonia emission from fertilizer applications are dependant on fertilizer type, weather and soil conditions.
+166. Ammonia emission from fertilizer applications are dependant on fertilizer type, weather and soil conditions.
 Emissions from urea-based fertilizers are much greater than other fertilizer types because rapid hydrolysis of urea will cause localised rise in pH.
 Rapid hydrolysis often occurs in soils with a lot of urease enzyme due to an abundance of crop residue.
-Emissions from anhydrous ammonia may be significant when the injection in the soil is poor and the soil is not well covered following injection.
+Emissions from anhydrous ammonia may be significant when the injection in the soil is poor and the soil is not well covered following injection; success depends on having the right soil and soil moisture to allow the furrow to cloe well.
 Emissions from ammonium sulphate and diammonium phosphate are greater following application of these fertilizer types to calcareous (high pH) soils.
 Emission reduction techniques are therefore focused on applications of urea-based fertilizers to all soil types and of ammonium sulphate and diammonium phosphate applications to calcareous soils.
-Emission reduction techniques rely on either slowing the hydrolysis of urea to ammonium carbonate, or encouraging rapid transfer of the fertilizer into the soil (Sommer et al., 2004). - 167.
-The use of methods to reduce ammonia emissions from urea-based compounds makes an important contribution to overall ammonia emission reductions in agriculture.
+Emission reduction techniques rely on either slowing the hydrolysis of urea to ammonium carbonate, or encouraging rapid transfer of the fertilizer into the soil (Sommer et al., 2004).

+167. The use of methods to reduce ammonia emissions from urea-based compounds makes an important contribution to overall ammonia emission reductions in agriculture.
 In particular it should be noted that ammonia emissions from urea-based fertilizers (typically 5-40% nitrogen loss as ammonia) are much larger than those based on ammonium nitrate (typically 0.5-5% nitrogen loss as ammonia).
 Although ammonium nitrate is the main form of nitrogen fertilizer used in Europe, there remains an ongoing risk that its use might be restricted or prohibited in certain countries for security and/or safety consideration in the future.
-Since the measures to reduce ammonia emissions from urea-based fertilizers remain limited, especially on perennial crops, such a change would be expected to significantly increase regional ammonia emissions. - 168.
-If applied at agronomically sensible rates and times, improved crop nitrogen uptake will be the main benefit of mitigating ammonia emissions, with minimal increases via the other loss pathways (e.g. nitrate leaching, denitrification).
+Already, due to security reasons and higher costs costs, ammonium nitrate has been largely replaced by urea forms throughout North America.
+Since the measures to reduce ammonia emissions from urea-based fertilizers remain limited in certain crops, especially on perennial crops, such a change would be expected to significantly increase regional ammonia emissions.

+168. If applied at agronomically sensible rates and times, improved crop nitrogen uptake will be the main benefit of mitigating ammonia emissions, with minimal increases via the other loss pathways (e.g. nitrate leaching, denitrification).
 In addition, by reducing ammonia emissions, a similar reduction in indirect nitrogen losses is expected (e.g. by reduced leaching and denitrification from forest soils).
 Considering the whole system (agricultural land, non agricultural land and transfers by atmospheric dispersion), these measures are not generally expected to increase overall nitrate leaching or nitrous oxide loss.
-The measures focus on retaining nitrogen in the farming system, thereby maximizing productivity (see also the section on 'Nitrogen management taking account of the whole nitrogen cycle). - 169.
-Reference technique.
+The measures focus on retaining nitrogen in the farming system, thereby maximizing productivity (see also the section on 'Nitrogen management taking account of the whole nitrogen cycle).
+169. Reference technique.
 The reference application technique is surface broadcast application of the nitrogen fertilizer.
 The effectiveness, limitations and cost of the low-emission application techniques are summarized in Table 16.